 Asian Paints built India’s most extensive paint distribution network with 150,000+ retail touchpoints including their own branded stores, dealer networks, and partnerships with hardware shops.
 This availability meant customers could find Asian Paints everywhere, while competitors had gaps in smaller towns.
 The network also provided service advantages, with dealers trained to offer basic consultation and support that enhanced brand experience.

 The company pioneered painting services through Asian Paints Safe Painting Service, offering end-to-end solutions from color selection to professional painting and post-painting cleanup.
 This service model addressed customer pain points: finding reliable painters, ensuring quality work, and dealing with mess.
-By bundling product with service, Asian Paints created stickiness and additional revenue streams while improving customer satisfaction that led to referrals and repeat business.
+By bundling product with service, Asian Paints emotional journey created stickiness and additional revenue streams.

 Quality control through dealer networks ensured consistent customer experience.
 Asian Paints trained dealers on product knowledge, application techniques, and customer handling.
 Mystery shopping and customer feedback monitored service quality.
 This operational excellence meant customers got reliable experiences regardless of where they bought, reinforcing brand trust that premium pricing depended on.